vladkinoman/just-my-notes/books/best-comics-to-read.md

 > Actually, people write that they're not worth reading: "None of them are very good.
 He’s just a tool to get even more money, without putting forth any original ideas.
 Same thing with all of the other spider-verse characters and spin-offs in the last 10 years.
 Remember, this IS from the same people who went through with OMD." - this was written about Morales.
 I guess same can be applied to Spider-Gwen.

 Best Swamp Thing books: **Saga of the Swamp Thing** by Alan Moore, *New 52 Swamp Thing* by *Scott Snyder*.

-Best The Flash books:

-- Wally West: *The Flash by Mark Waid* - best run!

-- Barry Allen: *The Flash (2010-2011) Vol. 1: The Dastardly Death of the Rogues (The Flash: Rebirth series)*, *The Flash (2010-2011): The Road To Flashpoint (The Flash: Rebirth series Book 2)*, *Flashpoint*, New52 Flash, (DC Rebirth #1), Flash: Rebirth (2016) (*The Flash (2016-) Vol. 1: Lightning Strikes Twice*), and so forth.

-  > Flash: Rebirth (2009) <- *Don't Start With Barry Here.
-(It'll confuse you)*
-  >
-  > New 52 The Flash volumes 1-5.
-Written and with art by the same artists of Dastardly Death of the Rogues, like much of the new 52 reboot it was a jumping on point.
-The art is beautiful and the writing is solid and fun.
-However pretty much all Flash lore was scrapped which is disappointing, more so if you read the previous recommendations.

 Best Wolverine books: **Wolverine (1982)** by Chris Claremont and Frank Miller, **Weapon X - Marvel Comics Presents (1988)** by Barry Windsor-Smith, **Enemy of the State - Wolverine (2003)** by Mark Millar, *Wolverine: Get Mystique* by Jason Aaron, *Adamantium Men - Wolverine Weapon X (2009)* by Jason Aaron (the entire Wolverine Weapon X by Jason Aaron isn't bad), *Wolverine Goes to Hell - Wolverine (2010)* by Jason Aaron (the whole Wolverine (2010-2012) run isn't bad, but GtH is the best comic in it), *Wolverine: Old Man Logan (2008-2009)* by Mark Millar (someone says that Lemire's run is better), Wolverine Epic Collection: Madripoor Nights, Wolverine by Greg Rucka Ultimate Collection (+Uncanny X-Force by Rick Remender, All-New Wolverine, **X-Men: Dark Phoenix Saga Complete Collection**).